LeToNode/Play2.0-CN-doc/javaGuide/tutorials/todolist/JavaTodoList.md

 }
 ```

 We have also created a bunch of static methods to manage `Task` operations.
-For now we wrote dummy implementation for each operation, but later in this tutorial we will write implementations able to store the tasks into a relational database.
+For now we wrote dummy implementation for each operation, but later in this tutorial we will write implementations that will store the tasks into a relational database.

 ## The application template